ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

         - Ethane has 14 electrons in the calculation, therefore 7 doubly occupied states and 7 eigenvalues.
         - Ethene has 12 electrons in the calculation, therefore 6 doubly occupied states and 6 eigenvalues.

     - A common mistake in calculations is the wrong units.
-In the example for ethene, the atomic species cartesian coordinates are defined in Bohr.
+In the example `03_ethene`, the atomic species cartesian coordinates are defined in Bohr.
 Try changing the units in ATOMIC_SPECIES from bohr to angstrom.
 Rerun pw.x.
-What is the difference?
+What happens?

     ??? success "Answer"
         Convergence was not achieved in 100 iterations.